bufbuild/docs.buf.build/docs/lint/rules.md

 support them.
 Additionally, streaming RPCs have a number of issues in general usage.
 See [this discussion](https://github.com/twitchtv/twirp/issues/70#issuecomment-470367807) for more details.

-### `UNARY_RPC`

-This is an extra top-level category that outlaws streaming RPCs.

-This `UNARY_RPC` category includes the following rules:

-- `RPC_NO_CLIENT_STREAMING` checks that RPCs are not client streaming.
-- `RPC_NO_SERVER_STREAMING` checks that RPCs are not server streaming.

-Some RPC protocols do not allow streaming RPCs, for example [Twirp](https://twitchtv.github.io/twirp).
-This extra category enforces that no developer accidentally adds a streaming RPC if your setup does not support them.
-Additionally, streaming RPCs have a number of issues in general usage.
-See [this discussion](https://github.com/twitchtv/twirp/issues/70#issuecomment-470367807) for more details.

 ### `PACKAGE_NO_IMPORT_CYCLE`

 This is an extra uncategorized rule that detects package import cycles.
 The Protobuf compiler outlaws circular